 How our virtual alcohol rehab works

-We prescribe naltrexone (ReVia or Vivitrol) to help to reduce your alcohol cravings.
+We prescribe naltrexone (ReVia or Vivitrol) or acamprosate (Campral) to help to reduce your alcohol cravings.

 Virtual Doctor’s Appointments

 All our clinician visits are online and hosted through our HIPAA compliant app.
 Like any doctor’s appointment, our providers will check in with you and monitor your health throughout your treatment.
 The only difference is that it is all online.

 Recovery can be complicated and unpredictable.
 That’s why our counselors and recovery groups are available online, so you have access to support when you need it most.